 RAPID CITY, S.D. – While most teams dread having to play short-handed, in some strange way, the Komets embrace it.

-During the regular season, they went 4-0-1 in games they’d played short of a full 18-man lineup from start to finish because players were suspended by the league.
+This season, they've gone 4-0-1 in games they've played short of a full 18-man lineup from start to finish because players were suspended by the league.

-That included Sunday’s 6-2 victory over Dayton that clinched Fort Wayne the top seed in the Turner Conference playoffs, which began Friday night in Rapid City.
+That included Sunday's 6-2 victory over Dayton that clinched Fort Wayne the top seed in the Turner Conference playoffs, which begin tonight in Rapid City.

-The Komets are without defenseman Brent Henley for the first two games of the best-of-seven series against the Rush, which eliminated Fort Wayne from the playoffs last year.
+The Komets will be without defenseman Brent Henley for the first two games of the best-of-seven series against the Rush, which eliminated Fort Wayne from the playoffs last year.
 They must also play short of a full 18-player lineup because of the punishment.

 It would seem a huge loss for the Komets, since Henley was co-winner of the team's award for best defenseman with Frankie DeAngelis, was selected as the CHL's top defensive defenseman in a poll of players, coaches and staff members and probably logs more ice time than any of his teammates.